SERM: Self-Evolving Relevance Model with Agent-Driven Learning from Massive Query Streams: Experimental Details

 \paragraph{SFT Training.} During SFT, we used a learning rate of 3e-6 with a warm-up strategy applied during the first 10\% of the training process, and the training epoch was set to 1.
 In each iteration of SERM and self-training, we also adopted the same learning rate of 3e-6.
 Note that we applied identical hyperparameters for both the 7B and 1.5B models.
 We also experimented with adjusting the learning rate according to model size, but observed no significant improvement in performance.
 The prompt used for SFT training is shown in Figure~\ref{fig:prompt_for_generative_model}.
 For each input, the document included its title, hashtags, and summary.

 \paragraph{SERM.} In our experiments with SERM, we configured the agents as follows.
 For the user-feedback agent, we set the dwell-time threshold $\tau_{u}$ to 5 seconds and the model confidence threshold $\tau_{c}$ to 0.4.
+Note that $\tau_{u}$ was determined based on platform-specific statistics derived from real-world business scenarios, while $\tau_{c}$ was selected empirically as the optimal value, as shown in Figure~\ref{fig:diff_threshold}.
 During sample selection, we set $n$ to 4, meaning that for each query, the sample-mining agents collectively select up to four candidate documents to form the training samples.
 If the number of documents satisfying the agent’s selection criteria exceeds $n$, we randomly sample four; if it is fewer than $n$, we use all qualifying documents.
 For the click-model feedback agent, we set the threshold $\tau_{\mathrm{cm}}$ to 0.1.
 For the inner-agreement agent, we generated three reasoning paths for each query–document pair to improve label stability and consistency.
 The prompt used for this process is provided in Figure~\ref{fig:llm_annotation_prompt}.